crettien/groove2shell/README.md

 # groove2shell
-A set of shell scripts to interact with Groove's api You need to install the jq package prior to using these scripts.
+A set of shell scripts to interact with Groove's api.
+You need to install the jq package prior to using these scripts.

-Each script matches a Groove API and accept optional parameters.
+Each script matches a Groove API and accepts optional parameters.

-The paramaters are passed as a json string.
+*The paramaters are passed as a json string.*

 Get the the API documentation [groove api](https://www.groovehq.com/docs/)